TnTech-ECE/F25_Team5_InductionHeaterController/Reports/Detailed Design Heat Generation.md

 ANSI/IEEE 844-200 [2] applies directly to induction heating for pipelines and vessels.
 This standard states that the electric shock hazard for induction heating is minimal, but the high temperatures and induced current flow are design considerations, maximum maintainance temperature is anything exceeding 1200°F (649°C), and magnetic isolation is required.
 For the heat generation subsystem, the high temperatures are the main consideration.

 1. The subsystem shall limit the temperature rise of the metal to meet customer specs.
 The application is primarily a water heater rather than a water boiler, so the temperature of the metal does not need to greatly exceed 212°F (100°C).
 Many sensor bodies are rated for temps up to 425°F (220°C), so this subsystem will set the max temp induced to be 350°F (177°C) to ensure specs are met without damaging equipment.
+2. The Embedded Subsytem utilizes a Nucleo-STM32L476RG microcontroller, so any control implemented must be compatible with that microcontroller.
+3. The Power Subsystem will be responsible for generating heat on the pipe by inducing current on the coil, and the 240 V voltage source should remain constant.
+So, the primary method of control will operate by changing the duty cycle of the current delivered to the coil.

 ## Overview of Proposed Solution